-Securities offered through LPL Financial, Member FINRA/SIPC.
-Private Advisor Group is a separate entity from LPL Financial.
+Securities offered through LPL Financial, member FINRA/SIPC.
+Investment advice offered through Private Advisor Group, a registered investment advisor and separate entity from LPL Financial.

 - Wrap Fee and Non-Wrap Fee: If you are in a wrap fee program, trading costs will be charged to your Advisor, so he or she will have a disincentive to perform work for you by trading in your account.
 If you are in a non-wrap fee program, you will pay a per-transaction charge in addition to the percentage fee. - Subscription Fee: Your Advisor may provide publications or seminars for which you may be required to pay a subscription fee. - Custodian Fees: You will be charged fees by the custodian where your account is held for services such as account maintenance, and you should review the fee schedule published by the custodian for those specific fees.